Riverside Community College Logo

 During the Open Houses, DLR Group used the District's top VALUES to generate a conversation around Decarbonization and Climate Justice, Recycling and Waste Reduction, Water and Eco-systems and Health and Well-being.

-Prioritization Sessions
+Prioritization Session

 In this series of workshops, DLR Group worked with the District Sustainability Committee and sustainability tasks forces or committee at each of the colleges to dig deeper into the goal setting process.
 DLR Group conducted a crosswalk of sustainability frameworks compared to the VALUES uncovered and then started to outline goals for short, mid and long-term goals around the VALUES or Impact Areas.
 This series of workshops included Report Out sessions to each college's Resource Council and President's Cabinets summarizing the work of Fall 2021.